Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 UV Light

-Morus dryers have a built in UV light that shines during all drying cycles.
+Morus dryers have a built-in UV light that shines during all drying cycles.

-The UV light is there to help kill bacteria and even kill mites.
+The UV light is there to help kill bacteria and even mites.
 It’s also advertised to help reduce allergens and eliminate odors.

 shoes inside the morus mini dryer on the included wire rack